BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 # Envelope Format Specification

-This section is normative, and specifies the Gordian Envelope binary format in terms of its CBOR components and their sequencing.
+This section is normative and specifies the Gordian Envelope binary format in terms of its CBOR components and their sequencing.
 The formal language used is the Concise Data Definition Language (CDDL) {{-CDDL}}.
 To be considered a well-formed Envelope, a sequence of bytes MUST conform to the Gordian dCBOR deterministic CBOR profile {{DCBOR}} and MUST conform to the specifications in this section.

 An Envelope is a tagged enumerated type with five cases.
 Here is the entire CDDL specification for the base Envelope format.
 Each case is discussed in detail below: